Cultural depictions of Anne, Queen of Great Britain: Literature

-Anne is a character in the 1869 novel The Man Who Laughs by Victor Hugo, the 1912 novel The White Gauntlet, by Percy James Brebner,.
-The 2016 novel What if the Queen Should Die by John-Paul Flintoff is about the last days of her life.
+Anne is a character in the 1869 novel The Man Who Laughs by Victor Hugo, and the 1912 novel The White Gauntlet, by Percy James Brebner.
+The 2016 novel What if the Queen Should Die, by John-Paul Flintoff, is about the last days of her life.
 Anne is also the protagonist of the short story "The Emancipation of Mrs. Morley" (1935) by Clemence Dane.

 Theatre

 Anne is a character in the play Le Verre d'eau (1840), by Eugène Scribe.
 The titular play Queen Anne, written by the playwright Helen Edmundson, dramatizes the relationship between Anne and Sarah, Duchess of Marlborough, as well as the court politics and succession issues of Anne's court.
 It was first produced by the Royal Shakespeare Company at the Swan Theatre, Stratford-upon-Avon between November, 2015 and January, 2016, before opening at the Theatre Royal, Haymarket in London, where it ran between June and September 2017.